 Welcome to “read the Bible – expand your mind:”

 This blog has three main themes.
 The first is that God will accept anyone.
 (John 6:37.)
-The second is that God wants us to live abundantly.
+The second is that God wants us to live in abundance.
 (John 10:10.)
 The third is that God wants us to read the Bible with an open mind.
 As it says in Luke 24:45: “Then He [Jesus] opened their minds so they could understand the Scriptures.”
 The fourth theme – and most often overlooked – is that Jesus wants us to do even greater miracles than Jesus did.
 (John 14:12.)

 In the meantime: